 To start with, we will first have to set up the Google Form.
 For that, sign in or sign up to your Google account and go through G-drive.
 Or you can directly go to Google Forms, and select ‘Blank Form.’

 Once you’ve done that, configure the settings of the form in the ‘Settings’ option.
-Like customize confirmation messages, polls are generally anonymous so you can keep the email id option disabled, and you can limit responses or not.
+Like customized confirmation messages, polls are generally anonymous so you can keep the email id option disabled and limit responses.

 2. Create Poll Questions/Answers

 Once you’ve set up your Google forms for the poll, it’s time to create the poll.
 It means, that it’s time to create questions & answers for your polling.
 To start with, you first have to smartly choose your Q&A type, whether yes/no, multiple choice, single choice, or text box.
 For example:

 - What new marketing channels should you want us to experiment with?
 (Open-ended),